Functorial Neural Architectures from Higher Inductive Types: From Types to Categories

 In HoTT~\cite{hottbook,cohen2018cubical}, every type $A$ has an identity type $a =_A b$.
 Elements $p : a = b$ are paths; they compose ($p \cdot q : a = c$), have inverses ($p^{-1} : b = a$), and satisfy groupoid laws up to higher coherence.
 The loop space $\Omega(A, a) := (a = a)$ carries a group structure up to higher coherence under path composition; its set-truncation $\|{\Omega(A,a)}\|_0$ is the group $\pi_1(A, a)$.

 A \textbf{Higher Inductive Type} (HIT) specifies a type by listing its constructors at each dimension: a basepoint, loops (paths from the basepoint to itself), and 2-cells (homotopies between loops witnessing algebraic relations).
-Three examples drive the paper:
+Why HITs rather than ordinary inductive types?
+Ordinary inductive types let us name basepoints (0-cells); HITs additionally let us name paths (1-cells) and homotopies between paths (2-cells), so that a relation $r : \loopa \cdot \loopb = \loopb \cdot \loopa$ becomes a piece of constructor data the compilation functor can consume.
+Without 2-cells, the Klein-bottle relation $\textsf{rel}$ below is not expressible as a type-theoretic object; with 2-cells, it compiles to a learned homotopy in the architecture (Construction~\ref{con:compilation}(ii)).
+Three examples drive the paper, chosen to span the structurally distinct cases of $\pi_1$-presentations:

 Torus $T^2$: $\textsf{base} : T^2$; $\loopa, \loopb : \textsf{base} = \textsf{base}$; $\textsf{surf} : \loopa \cdot \loopb = \loopb \cdot \loopa$. \\ $\pi_1(T^2) = \Z^2$ (abelian; the 2-cell \textsf{surf} witnesses commutativity).